 Second, an Independent Statewide Administrator will have a natural statewide purview, whereas a utility has a natural service territory focus.
 This statewide orientation will contribute improved efficiencies in the delivery of ratepayer-funded EE activities in California by taking a statewide approach to defined markets targeted for transformation.
 Achieving sufficient market impact will occur more quickly, with less noise and fewer confounding factors, when there is uniformity, ease of access, fewer variables, and less complexity.
 “Market actors, and collaborators in other states, must see a unified front,” for California to have effective MTIs.
 Related, the Independent Statewide Administrator will have an inherently “neutral” vantage point, one that avoids any perceived or actual bias towards IOU- or non-IOU proposals, or proposals impacting measures more prevalent in or relevant to one utility service territory than the others.
 Finally, centralizing MT in a single organization will facilitate statewide coordination among EE activities of all types.
 In addition to overseeing MT activities across the state, the MTA (Independent Statewide) will serve as a central point of coordination with all of the Rolling Portfolio PAs to ensure that the MTIs and Rolling Portfolio activities are integrated as appropriate and are otherwise complementary.
 In contrast, under a framework with multiple Existing PA MTAs, each would need to coordinate and integrate its MT activities not only with its own Rolling Portfolio, but also with the Rolling Portfolios of each of the other PAs.

 Last but not least, MT requires tools and approaches that are institutionally difficult for IOUs to pursue.
 An Independent Statewide Administrator will enjoy an organizational nimbleness that an IOU lacks.
-For instance, an IOU may be hesitant to take on permitting issues (such as improving compliance through support for code enforcement as part of a MTI targeting non-compliance in a particular building retrofit market) or may not be optimally positioned to partner with local governments (such as water districts).
+For instance, an IOU may be hesitant to take on certain issues (such as improving compliance through permit requirements or additional support for code enforcement beyond education as part of an MTI targeting non-compliance in a particular building retrofit market) or may not be optimally positioned to partner with local governments (such as water districts).
 An Independent Statewide Administrator will not have the same limitations.
-Likewise, an IOU may not be well-suited to partner with a publicly-owned utility (POU) (which could be a potential competitor, among other complicated factors).
+Likewise, an IOU may not be well-suited to partner with a publicly owned utility (POU) (which could be a potential competitor, among other complicated factors).
 An Independent Statewide Administrator will be more able to convene a larger and broader group of partners and enter a larger array of markets because it is not an IOU.

 All of these reasons, taken together, support the selection of an Independent Statewide Administrator for California’s MTIs.